babalneuve/zephyr/samples/drivers/display/README.rst

 .. zephyr-app-commands::
    :zephyr-app: samples/drivers/display
-   :board: nrf52840dk/nrf52840
+   :board: nrf52840dk_nrf52840
    :goals: build
    :shield: adafruit_2_8_tft_touch_v2
    :compact:

-For testing purpose without the need of any hardware, the :ref:`native_sim <native_sim>` board is also supported and can be built as follows;
+For testing purpose without the need of any hardware, the :ref:`native_posix` board is also supported and can be built as follows;

 .. zephyr-app-commands::
    :zephyr-app: samples/drivers/display
-   :board: native_sim
+   :board: native_posix
    :goals: build
    :compact: